roopertti/my-vue3-typescript-broilerplate/README.md

 ## Development

+1. Copy `.env.example` to `.env`.
-1. Run `yarn` to install dependencies.
+2. Run `yarn` to install dependencies.
-2. Run `yarn dev` to run the development server.
+3. Run `yarn dev` to run the development server.
-3. All set up for development!
+4. All set up for development!